ykvit/flow-ai/README.md

 -   **How to access:** Once the application is running, go to:
     **[http://localhost:3000/api/swagger/index.html](http://localhost:3000/api/swagger/index.html)**

 For a high-level overview of the API, see [API.md](./API.md).
-For a detailed explanation of the project architecture, see [DOCUMENTATION.md](./DOCUMENTATION.md).
+For a detailed explanation of the project architecture and testing strategy, see [DOCUMENTATION.md](./DOCUMENTATION.md).

 ## 🎯 Project Goals